The dough for Ragusan scacce traditional is made with remilled durum wheat semolina.

 The whole wheat dough is less elastic and tends to break or tear when worked or rolled with a rolling pin or machine.

-This effect is particularly evident in manual preparations, where the dough receives less energy and heat than with a mixer.
+This effect is particularly evident in manual processing, where the dough receives less energy and heat compared to a mixer.

 For a gluten-free dough for Ragusan scacce, you can use gluten-free bread flour.